chhuang-one/sqxclib/doc/SqTable.md

 ## Drop column

 sq_table_drop_column() must specify the column name to drop.
-This does not drop the column immediately before migration because it just add a record of "Remove Column" to the 'table'.
+This does not drop the column before migration because it just add a record of "Remove Column" to the 'table'.

 ```c++
 	// C function